develephant/solar2d-bazaar/README.md

-# solar2d-bazaar
+# Sola2D Bazaar

-An app to collect random Solar2D libs, modules, and plugins.
+A random collection of Solar2D libs, modules, and plugins.